WouterJanson/evidos.github.io/forms/index.md

 ## Before you start
 All connections are done using JSON Rest webservices over an https connection;

-The architectural principal is to store a minimum of personal data for the shortest time as possible at the Evidos platform.
+The architectural principle is to store a minimum of personal data for the shortest time as possible at the Evidos platform.
 Only for the time needed to process the transaction;

 If the forms are prefilled with customer data, this data is not stored on the Evidos platform.